Don’t ignore them

-Advances in hormone therapy for hormone-receptor-positive cancer
+Advances in hormone therapy for hormone receptor-positive cancer

-Some breast cancers are driven by natural hormones estrogen and progesterone.
-These are referred to as hormone receptor-positive if they are estrogen receptor-positive (ER positive) and/or progesterone receptor positive (PR positive).
+Some breast cancers are driven by natural hormones, estrogen and progesterone.
+These are referred to as hormone receptor-positive if they are estrogen receptor-positive (ER positive) and/or progesterone receptor-positive (PR positive).
 Hormone therapy for breast cancer is only used to treat cancers that are ER or PR positive.

 Despite conventional hormone therapy, approximately 20–30% of patients with hormone receptor-positive breast cancer suffer recurrences and the development of metastatic disease as they experience a biochemical mechanism of resistance.
 Considerable progress has been made in this area, and newer therapeutic targets have been developed against a number of hormonal resistance mechanisms.

 Are all patients with early breast cancer benefiting from chemotherapy?
 A number of experts and oncologists asked this question.
 Some delved deeper into it.
-With this question in mind, global investigators motivated by the development of new prognostic and predictive tests such as OncoStem Diagnostic’s CanAssist Breast have been focusing on how to personalize therapies so that only the necessary treatment is given to patients and overtreatment is avoided.
-OncoStem Diagnostic’s study resulted in the creation of a simple AI-based test that predicts breast cancer recurrence risk over five years.
+With this question in mind, global investigators motivated by the development of new prognostic and predictive tests such as OncoStem’s CanAssist Breast.
+The test focuses on personalizing breast cancer treatment to avoid over treatment and under treatment.

-Clinical research is currently evaluating new therapeutic approaches and is identifying specific biological subsets that could determine a patient’s ability to respond to particular treatment.
+Clinical research is currently evaluating new therapeutic approaches and is identifying specific biological subsets that could determine a patient’s ability to respond to a particular treatment.

 Scientific, machine-learning precision – CanAssist Breast

 Artificial intelligence and machine learning is an emerging approach to breast cancer.
 CanAssist Breast is the first such test developed in India, specifically for Indian patients.
 It determines the tumor’s fingerprint and assesses its aggressiveness.
 Assessing the tumor biology in detail, the test considers key biomarkers.
-Based on this combined analysis performed by proteomics-based technology, the information is then assessed by a statistical algorithm that provides a score – whether the patient is at low or high risk for breast cancer recurrence.
+Based on this combined analysis performed by proteomics based technology, the information is then assessed by a statistical algorithm that provides a score – whether the patient is at low or high risk for breast cancer recurrence.